 - Caseworker

 - Supervisor

+- Senior Managers

 - UCAN main number

 - UCAN emergency line

 - UCAN Foster Care Associate Vice Presidents, Senior Vice President and AFC Director's cell phone numbers

 - Advocacy line

 - Office of the Inspector General (OIG)

 - Medical Card Hotline

 - Daycare Referrals

 - IDCFS Payment Unit

 - Child Abuse Hotline

 - IPS/Crisis Line

 - CARES Line

 - UCAN staff

 - WIC offices

 - DCFS medical consent line

 - YouthCare Liaisons

 Phone numbers are routinely updated and distributed to caregivers via board checks, mail and email.
-Many of these numbers are also included on the magnet which will be distributed by January of next year.

-The Agency also uses formal resources such as Intensive Placement Stabilization (IPS), Screening Assessment Support Services (SASS), and general counseling to provide Foster Parent support.
+The Agency also uses formal resources such as Intensive Placement Stabilization (IPS), Screening Assessment Support Services (CARES/SASS), and general counseling to provide Foster Parent support.
 Agency staff are expected to provide this support during home and virtual visits, returning phone calls timely, encouraging Foster Parents to take an active role in caring for children, providing an avenue where Foster Parents can meet with other Foster Parent support groups and responding to Foster Parent concerns with respect and urgency.
 The relationship between Foster Parents and providers is essential in facilitating the care of children in the foster care system.

-During the FY24 planning cycle, UCAN worked closely with foster caregivers and DCFS regarding children who required emergency placement planning.
-This was helpful for UCAN's foster caregivers because we experienced staff shortages where we had to slow our intake of children into UCAN.
-We were able to successfully place over 15 children/youth, some with complex medical needs, into homes which met the needs of children and foster caregivers.
-These cases continued to be managed by other agencies and many of them were eventually transitioned to UCAN's foster care program.
+During the FY25 planning cycle, UCAN continued to work closely with foster caregivers and DCFS regarding children who required emergency placement planning.
+This was helpful for UCAN's foster caregivers because we experience staff shortages where we can help with placement, but not with case management.
+We were able to successfully place over 20 children/youth from across the state, some with complex medical needs, into homes which met the needs of children and foster caregivers.
+These cases continued to be managed by other agencies and many of them were transitioned to UCAN's foster care programs in FY25.